SDC International Design Competition 2019

 Entries will be judged by respected professionals from the fashion and textile industry.
 Our judges are impartial and must not be contacted before the competition judging.
 Failure to abide by the rules may result in disqualification.

-To find out ‘what the judges are looking for’ take a look at our blog.
+To find out ‘what the judges are looking for’ take a look at our short video on YouTube.

 The work of the finalists will be on display during the heats and final.
 The winners will receive extensive publicity in the international press and in SDC’s own publications.